guettli/programming-guidelines/README.md

 * Avoid shared ressources.
 Tests should have their on database, their own cache, ...
 * ...

+### Hermetic Testing

+This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in depth: End-to-End tests are fastesr and less flaky if the run a single server (maybe via localhost).

 ### Is config code or data?